-Cultural Journeys in Mongolia
+Cultural Immersion in Mongolia

 Mongolia – a word that evokes a remote, distant land, vast open steppe, mountains, deserts and an ancient nomadic people.
 It’s partly Mongolia’s remote location and harsh environment that has molded its present day culture and the resilience, warmth and hospitality of her people.
 And of course a certain Chinggis (Ghengis) Khan and the chequered history that brings Mongolia to the 21st century has shaped the traditions, festivals and psyche of this proud nation.